lanoxx/tilda/README.md

 # Contributing to Tilda

+Tilda is an open source project that lives by the help of volunteers who fix bugs and implement new features in their spare time.
+Everybody is welcome to join and help us to fix bugs or to implement new features.
+Pull requests and patches are always welcome.

+## Prerequisites

 Tilda is written in C with the use of the libraries **glib**, **GTK+**, **libconfuse** and **X11**.
-If you would like to help us develop Tilda you can look at the issue section to see if you can help to fix an open issue.
-Or you can send an email to the developers.
-Pull requests and patches are always welcome.
+You should have a good background in C and some experience with GTK and glib already.
+Some areas of tilda will also require to know a little about X11 programming.

+## What to work on?

+If you already have the necessary background feel free to submit a patch that fixes an issue or implements a new feature.
+If you are unsure if your patch will be accepted then open an issue first, describe your issue and ask if its likely that the patch gets accepted.

 You can also look into the [TODO.md](TODO.md) file and see if there is something there that you would like to do.

+## Getting help

+Feel free to mail the developers if you have questions about the tilda source code or if you are unsure how something works.